jkjung-avt/tensorrt_demos/README.md

    When "onnx_to_tensorrt.py" finishes, the "modnet.engine" file should be generated.
 And you could go to step #3.

-   In case you are using TensorRT 7.1 (JetPack-4.5 or JetPack-4.4), "modnet/onnx_to_tensorrt.py" wouldn't work due to this error which has been fixed in TensorRT 7.2: [UNSUPPORTED_NODE: Assertion failed: !isDynamic(tensorPtr->getDimensions()) && "InstanceNormalization does not support dynamic inputs!"](https://github.com/onnx/onnx-tensorrt/issues/374).
+   In case you are using **TensorRT 7.1** (JetPack-4.5 or JetPack-4.4), "modnet/onnx_to_tensorrt.py" wouldn't work due to this error (which has been fixed in TensorRT 7.2): [UNSUPPORTED_NODE: Assertion failed: !isDynamic(tensorPtr->getDimensions()) && "InstanceNormalization does not support dynamic inputs!"](https://github.com/onnx/onnx-tensorrt/issues/374).
 I worked around the problem by building [onnx-tensorrt](https://github.com/onnx/onnx-tensorrt) by myself.
 Here's how you could do it too.

    ```
    $ cd ${HOME}/project/tensorrt_demos/modnet